leolanese/python-by-example/Data-Type/Readme.md

-# Python scalar & collection Data-Types
+# Python Scalar & Collection Data-Types

 > Keep in mind that Python is dynamically typed, meaning you don't need to declare the data type explicitly

+## "Scalar" data-types

 | Data Type   | Description                                     | Example               |
 |-------------|-------------------------------------------------|-----------------------|